Digital Curriculum | Health Science | Principles of Health Science

 Edgenuity recently acquired Odysseyware, and the course offerings are very similar.
 Odysseyware is also a good fit for teachers who want a standalone introduction to health science course with the option of purchasing additional, separate courses.

-Applied Educational Systems (AES) offers comprehensive, digital curriculum systems designed for teachers and students in CTE pathways.
+Applied Educational Systems (AES) offers comprehensive curriculum systems for teachers and students in CTE pathways.
 Our health science curriculum, HealthCenter21, is designed around learning modules which teach specific skills and concepts.
 Thousands of teachers use HealthCenter21 every year to teach courses including Intro to Health Science.

 Topics in HealthCenter21 cover eight overarching areas: